 “While these dogs are cute and characterful, many will struggle with serious health problems, potentially affecting both quality and quantity of life,” Dr. Adams reminds us.
 “But if you can’t resist a squishy face, please make sure you are emotionally and financially prepared for the possibility of ongoing medical needs.”

-Brachycephalic breeds are some of today’s most popular picks, and ones that Southeast Veterinary Neurology commonly sees across our practices, from Miami to Boynton Beach and Jupiter (Virginia Beach opening soon!).
+Brachycephalic breeds are some of today’s most popular picks, and ones that Southeast Veterinary Neurology commonly sees across our practices in Miami, Boynton Beach, Jupiter and Virginia Beach, VA.
 If you think your brachycephalic dog might have a neurological problem, contact us today.